LimoJK/AI-in-Cybersecurity/README.md

 methods, which can be insufficient when dealing with new or unknown threats.
 AI, especially machine learning (ML) and deep learning (DL), can enhance detection in several ways: Anomaly detection, zero day threat detection and also malware detection.

 ## ii.)Reducing Noise;
 It helps filter constant and several alerts based on threat level and risk hence easier for defenders to focus on bigger and more threatening advances to the system or company.

 ## iii.)Proactive Defense;
-defenders can use AI to support proactive defense through predictive analytics.
+Defenders can use AI to support proactive defense through predictive analytics.
 By analyzing massive datasets, AI models can spot emerging threats and attack patterns before they cause harm.
 AI can forecast the likelihood of specific types of attacks based on historical data and known vulnerabilities, helping defenders prepare in advance.

 ## iv.)Faster Responses;
-defenders can use AI to significantly enhance the speed and efficiency of responses to cybersecurity incidents, helping defenders to act faster, more accurately, and at scale.
+Defenders can use AI to significantly enhance the speed and efficiency of responses to cybersecurity incidents, helping defenders to act faster, more accurately, and at scale.
 By automating tasks, prioritizing actions, and enabling real-time decision-making, AI helps reduce the time it takes to identify, contain, and remediate security threats.